jpuritz/BIO_594_2019/Exercises/Week11/EecSeq_Exercise.md

 To actually plot our graph, we will use R, so let's switch to RStudio

 This will open the R program.
-Now enter the following code into the terminal.
+Now enter the following code into the console.
 The command prompt should now be a ">"

 First, we need to load the proper libraries: